Dice Games Farming Board Games

 Loaded

 Milkman is super simple in concept.
 Apart from a few decisions regarding cash and dice manipulation (rerolls or choosing a die face in exchange for some dollar bills), the game runs smoothly.
 The active player takes a bit longer than everyone else—maybe a little too long.
-Laying out six options can take a minute when you only have two.
+Laying out and rerolling for six options can take a minute, a palpable passage of time when the rest of the table has only two.
 If you happen to be going to the customer market with your two dice, you might have to wait for the first player to get their life in order since they have precedence.

 I suppose you could even out the distribution of playtime by tinkering with the dice.
 Three black dice for all instead of two, and only three white dice instead of four, but that would skew the possibilities in the dice.
 The real advantage, beyond sheer numbers, to the first player is the high probability of doubles and the subsequent wild option.
 It’s a lot easier to get what you want with six total dice, and a designed advantage over those who have less.
 I’m reminded of Dice Forge in the way players slowly stock up while waiting to unleash on their active turn.
 Sometimes an off turn becomes a massive delivery action, but sometimes you’re just stockpiling cash and your tanks to get ready for the big move.